How can psychiatric care help me?

 Do you take insurance, and how does that work?

 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
-The Seasons Clinic does not accept Tricare military insurance.
-At this time, Dr. Somlyay has applied to be a Medicare provider but this is certification is not yet complete.
-Wyoming Medicaid is accepted.
+The Seasons Clinic does accept Tricare military insurance.
+Wyoming Medicaid and Medicare are accepted.

 Some helpful questions you can ask them: